 - Suzanne Clothier’s Really Real Relaxation Exercise We use this game at the end of our group class to help end on a calm note.

-- On/Off Game: This game helps your dog gain confidence and self-control even if an activity becomes very stimulating.
+- Off Switch Game: This game helps your dog gain confidence and self-control even if an activity becomes very stimulating.

 - Give Me a Break Game: Teaches your dog to ask to work.